-DOES HEALTH INSURANCE PAY MEDICAL BILLS FOR CAR ACCIDENT INJURY?
+DOES HEALTH INSURANCE PAY MY MEDICAL BILLS FOR CAR ACCIDENT INJURY?

-Our car accident car are frequently asked if health insurance will pay for medical bills if the injury is caused by an auto accident.
+Our car accident attorneys are frequently asked if health insurance will pay for medical bills if the injury is caused by an auto accident.
 The answer is yes and no. When you are injured in a car accident in Minnesota, your auto insurance comes with No-Fault coverage that will pay for up to $20,000 in medical bills.
 Your car insurance by law is required to pay your medical bills from the accident before your health insurance or medical insurance pays anything.

 However, this does not mean your medical insurance doesn’t have to pay for any medical treatment after a car accident.
 If your medical bills exceed $20,000, your health insurance has to pay the rest, even if the injury was caused because of a car accident, and even if the other driver was at fault.
 Your medical/health insurance may have the right to “subrogation” to get repaid out of any future car accident settlement you receive from the other driver’s auto insurance, but they at least initially pay the bills that are beyond $20,000.
-In addition, there are many situations where the auto insurance refuses to pay even the first $20,o00 in medical bills because they claim the treatment was not necessary or there was a pre-existing condition so the injury was not really caused by the car accident.
+In addition, there are many situations where the auto insurance refuses to pay even the first $20,000 in medical bills because they claim the treatment was not necessary or there was a pre-existing condition so the injury was not really caused by the car accident.
 In those situations where the car insurance refuses to pay the medical bills, your health insurance has to pay.